jfmartinz/Javascript30/README.md

 ---

 2. **CSS + JS Clock - Day 2** ⏰<br>
    *Description:* Create a dynamic clock using JavaScript that displays the current time and updates in real-time.
-Extract the hour, minute, and second values from the date object and manipulate CSS styles to visually represent the time.
+Extract the hour, minute, and second values from the date object and manipulate CSS styles to visually represent a clock.

     - Solution & Explanation --> [Go to file](https://github.com/jfmartinz/javascript30/tree/main/Javascript%20Clock)<br>
     - Demo --> [Live demo](https://codepen.io/jfmartinz/pen/mdQJjLe)